scottdurant/MinimalistBudgetingApp/README.md

 The main directories to look at are the `components` and `screens` directories. `components` includes things such as the `AddPurchase` component, which displays a text input and a button for users to enter a purchase. `screens` contains all of the screens for the app, such as the `HomeScreen`, and `AddPurchaseScreen`.

 ## Getting Started
-If you just want to run the app on your Android device, visit the [Expo Page](https://expo.io/@scottd/MinimalistBudgetingApp) and scan the QR code with the [Expo Client App](https://expo.io/tools) on your Android device.
+The easiest way to run this app is to visit the [Expo Page](https://expo.io/@scottd/MinimalistBudgetingApp) and scan the QR code with the [Expo Client App](https://expo.io/tools) on your Android device.

 If you want to play with the code, follow these steps (adapted from the [React Native Getting Started Page](https://reactnative.dev/docs/getting-started)) to run this app on your local machine for development/testing purposes.
 Check the React Native instructions if you run into problems.

 ### Prerequisites